Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/overrideSecurityPolicyStatus.md

 #### Compliance

-Increase in the number of passed policies and compliance percentage if polciies overriden resolved as passed.
+Increase in the number of passed policies and compliance percentage if polcies overridden resolved as passed.

 ![UI post override](.././images/overridePolicyStatus/Overridden_Compliance.png#thumbnail_1)

 #### Risk

-Descrese in the number of policies if polciies overriden resolved as passed.
+Decrease in the number of policies if policies overridden resolved as passed.

 ![UI post override](.././images/overridePolicyStatus/Overridden_Risk.png#thumbnail_1)

 #### Asset Security

-Related policy status is updated to Pass if polciies overriden resolved as passed.
+Related policy status is updated to Pass if policies overridden resolved as passed.

 ![UI post override](.././images/overridePolicyStatus/Overridden_Asset.png#thumbnail_1)